UnvsCom/dependancies-library/README.md

 Remember it's good practice to double check 'Checksums' are valid for each, to ensure they are valid (safe as can be) releases.

 <b>Provided without warranty or guarantee.
-Use at your own risk.</b>
+USE AT YOUR OWN RISK.</b>

 ------------